YOTCHEB/SCMC/README.md

 ## Overview

 The SCMC (Student Career Mentor ChatBot) Project is a comprehensive career guidance application designed to assist students in their career development journey.
-The project includes a modern React-based frontend, a Python backend API, and specialized modules for various functionalities including agricultural linkages in Malawi (AG component).
+The project includes a modern React-based frontend, a Python backend API, and various specialized modules for career guidance functionalities.

 ## Project Structure